comodojo/cookies/README.md

 - Cookie content is encrypted using a 256bit AES key
 - Key should be provided to class contructor
-- To ensure a minimum protection from cookie spoofing, the crypto key is calculated using both user defined secret and IP informations from S_SERVER superglobal
+- To ensure a minimum protection from cookie spoofing, the crypto key is calculated using both user defined secret and IP informations from S_SERVER superglobal (if available)

 To setup a SecureCookie: